In This Article

 Despite the fact that it's native to the deserts of southwest Africa, string of pearls prefers bright, indirect light rather than full sun.
 Display it in a north-facing or east-facing window or a few feet away from a window with a southern or western exposure and out of the sun's rays.
 Too much direct sunlight can cause sunburn on your plant's leaves.

 While string of pearls isn't a heat-loving succulent, it does prefer temperatures on the warm end of the spectrum, especially during the spring and summer growing seasons.
 It's a good idea to keep this plant away from hot or cold drafts, as fluctuations in temperature can cause its leaves to drop.

-If you plan to bring your string of pearls outdoors during the summer months, be sure to keep it inside until night temperatures are consistently above 70 degrees Fahrenheit.
-In the winter, the plant can withstand night temperatures no lower than the 40-degree range.
+If you plan to bring your string of pearls outdoors during the summer months, be sure to keep it inside until night temperatures are consistently above 70 degrees.
+In the winter, the plant can withstand night temperatures no lower than the 40s.